Zolko-123/FreeCAD_Assembly4/Resources/TUTORIAL2.md

 ### Prerequisites

-It is assumed that you have completed the [1st Assembly4 tutorial](TUTORIAL1.md) and that you have basic knowledge of FreeCAD, especially the _PartDesign_ and _Sketcher_ workbenches.
+It is assumed that you have completed the [1st Assembly4 tutorial](TUTORIAL1.md) and that you have some experience with designing with FreeCAD, especially the _PartDesign_ and _Sketcher_ workbenches.

 ## Create the document and the parts: